databrickslabs/dbldatagen/docs/source/repeatable_data_generation.rst

 produce the same results unless a column is marked ``random`` and no random seed is being used.
 By default a predefined random seed will be used for all random columns - so by definition all data is repeatable.

+All columns will use the same random seed unless the seed method is specified to be 'hash_fieldname'.
+In this case, it will use a hash value of the field name so that each column has a different seed.

 To generate true random values, the random seed of -1 must be specified, either at the data spec level or at the individual column level.
 When specified at the individual column level, it only applies to that column.